-The version 1.1 plug-ins are a superset of the version 1.0 plug-ins described in Using Web Server Plug-Ins with Oracle WebLogic Server and support all of the existing features, with the exception of the Sun Java System Web Server.
+The version 1.1 plug-ins are a superset of the version 1.0 plug-ins described in Using Web Server Plug-Ins with Oracle WebLogic Server and support all of the existing features. iPlanet Plug-In now supports 1.1 features.